 Outreach fees listed are estimated, and final budgets will be announced during the lecture phase along with locations, which vary per school.
 Fees for the 8-week field assignment include transportation (i.e. airfare/bus), housing and food.

-To be paid in full by the 8th week of lectures for those travelling outside of Mexico, and by the 10th week for those travelling within Mexico.
+To be paid in full by the 8th week of lectures for those traveling outside of Mexico, and by the 10th week for those traveling within Mexico.

 We are a completely Blingual campus!
 Meaning, speaking only Spanish or English will be more than enough.
 If neither Spanish nor English is your first language, you just need to comprehend and/or speak one.
 That being said, we’ve had students in the past that weren’t fluent in either of our languages, and they’ve been willing, amazing people that brought amazing life and culture to our base family.
 Pray about it!
 We don't want to hold you back if you're called here.

 Our YWAM campus is located within walking distance to lots of ‘Tiendas’ (little shops), restaurants, yummy tacos, scenic spots, and coffee shops, as well as some great beaches.
 Wal-Mart and other grocery stores, the Golden Zone (tourist area), excellent restaurants, movie theatres, and a shopping mall are either a short taxi/uber ride or bus ride away.